Liberation Tigers of Tamil Eelam: Ideology

 The LTTE was a self-styled national liberation organisation with the primary goal of establishing an independent Tamil state.
 Tamil nationalism was the primary basis of its ideology.
-The LTTE was influenced by Indian freedom fighters such as Subhas Chandra Bose.
-The organisation denied being a separatist movement and saw itself as fighting for self-determination and restoration of sovereignty in what it recognised as its homeland.
+LTTE claimed to strive for a democratic, secular state that is based on socialism.
+Its leader Velupillai Prabhakaran was influenced by Indian freedom fighters such as Subhas Chandra Bose.
+The organisation denied being a separatist movement and saw itself as fighting for self-determination and restoration of sovereignty in what it recognised as Tamil homeland.
 Although most Tigers were Hindus, the LTTE was an avowedly secular organisation; religion did not play any significant part in its ideology.
-Leader Velupillai Prabhakaran criticised what he saw as the oppressive features of traditional Hindu Tamil society, such as the caste system and gender inequality.
+Prabhakaran criticised what he saw as the oppressive features of traditional Hindu Tamil society, such as the caste system and gender inequality.
 The LTTE presented itself as a revolutionary movement seeking widespread change within Tamil society, not just independence from the Sri Lankan state.
 Therefore, its ideology called for the removal of caste discrimination and support for women's liberation.
 Prabhakaran described his political philosophy as "revolutionary socialism", with the goal of creating an "egalitarian society".
-When asked about the LTTE's economic policy, Velupillai Pirabaharan said an "open market economy."
-But he pointed out that: "We can only think about a proper economic structure when the ethnic problem is resolved. ...
-What form and what structure this economic system is to be instituted in can only be worked when we have a permanent settlement or independent state."

-LTTE claims to strive for a democratic, secular state that is based on socialism.
+However, by 2002 with the shift in geopolitical climate, Prabhakaran endorsed "open market economy", but he pointed out that the question about the proper economic system can be considered only after the ethnic problem had been solved.